This article originally appeared on VICE Canada.

 "Everyone seems to know what happened to Tanya," said Maloney.

 I asked around the Gottingen Street area for information about her case.
-Six years ago, when Tanya hung out there, the neighbourhood had a reputation as a high-crime area, the kind of place only the most hard-up university students would consider renting in.
+Six years ago, when Tanya hung out there, the neighborhood had a reputation as a high-crime area, the kind of place only the most hard-up university students would consider renting in.
 In the six years since her death, the area has become trendy, and is now populated with cocktail bars and award-winning restaurants catering to Halifax's wealthier residents.

 When I asked longtime residents about Tanya's death, I got used to hearing a pause before they replied.
 One woman who knew her from her sex worker days said, "No one talks about what happened to Tanya."